 The second usability study revealed frustration with the checkout flow.
-To streamline this flow and prevent the tabs from messing up with the CTA button I scaled down the size and changed the color of the tabs.
+To streamline this flow and prevent the tabs from messing up with the CTA button I changed the screen layout and simplified the flow.

 To keep consistency throughout all my designs, I created a UI kit identifying different types of UI elements and styles used in the mockups.

 The final high-fidelity prototype presented a cleaner user flow for ordering a cake/meal and checkout.
 It also met user needs for pickup and delivery options as well as nutrition value information.

 All the colors in the app were checked for contrast ratio.
 I used icons in the bottom navigation bar to make navigation easier.

 I provided access to users who are visually impaired by adding alt text to images for screen readers.